riven2333/PrivacyPilot/README.md

 ## Contribution

-For now, we recommand you to contribute PR to the develop branch.
+You are recommanded to contribute PR to the main branch since it is a tiny project now.
 Thanks for your contribution!